mikaelabona/tavern/README.md

 I passed the question_id and question_text array to the model with strict labeling instructions.
 The model returned a clean JSON object that mapped each ID to a question_type and topic, which I merged back into the questions table.
 This step reduces manual coding, scales well for future question batches, and ensures consistency across projects.

 ## 3. Example Output

+You can find the code for this portion of the exercise [here](https://github.com/mikaelabona/tavern/blob/main/question_bank.R).

 Questions table (excerpt):
 ```